ITT-25/assignment-07-touch-sensor-realdegrees/documentation.md

 The data is broadcasted using `DIPPID` with the required structure and works fine in combination with [fitts_law.py](fitts_law.py).
 The y coordinates are manually flipped before broadcasting to match the pyglet coordinate system.
 The events that are broadcasted are also printed on the preview window.

+### 1.6 Aspect Ratio

+I found that a 16:9 aspect ratio makes the most sense since ultimately this app is supposed to map the movement of the finger 1:1 to a screen and most screens are 16:9 and the camera is as well.
+In order to properly match up the coordinates I had to slightly modify the code in [fitts_law.py](fitts_law.py) to match the camera's aspect ratio.

 ## 2. Building Process